hackclub/hackclub/workshops/particle_physics/README.md

   // Loop particles again
   for (const particle of particles) {
-    // Upadte the particle with the new acceleration and velocity particle.update()
+    // Update the particle with the new acceleration and velocity particle.update()
     // Draw the particle on the canvas particle.draw()